agoodloe/LDunnDistributedTM/ContinuousConsistency.md

   taking disaster response scenarios as a motivating use case.
 Enforcing safety requirements for distributed agents requires coordination by passing messages over a communication network.
-  However, the operating environment will not admit reliable high-bandwidth communication between all agents, introducing theoretical and practical obstructions to global consistency that make it more difficult to maintain safety-related invariants.
-This self-contained memo discusses some of the distributed systems challenges involved in system-wide safety, focusing on the practical shortcomings of both strong and weak consistency models for shared memory.
+  However, the operational environment will not admit reliable high-bandwidth communication between all agents, introducing theoretical and practical obstructions to global consistency that make it more difficult to maintain safety-related invariants.
+This self-contained memo discusses some of the distributed systems challenges involved in system-wide safety through a pragmatic lens.
+We survey topics ranging from consistency models and network architectures to data replication and data fusion, in each case focusing on the practical relevance of topics in the literature to the sorts of scenarios and challenges we expect from our use case.
-  Then we survey two *continuous* consistency models that come from different parts of the literature.
-  Unlike weak consistency models, continuous consistency models provides hard upper bounds on the "amount'' of inconsistency observable by clients.
-Unlike strong consistency, these models are flexible enough to accomodate real-world conditions, such as by providing liveness during brief network partitions or tolerating disagreements between sensors in a sensor network.
-  We conclude that continuous consistency models are appropriate for analyzing safety-critical systems that operate without strong guarantees about network performance.
 ---

 # Introduction